-Most of us might have observed that whenever we dump household solid wastes at dumpsites, a part of them disappears after few days (biodegradable wastes) but some of them start accumulating at that place (non-biodegradable wastes).
-The solid substances which go after few days contain some polymers which are decomposed by the action of microorganisms and are known as Biodegradable Polymer.
-Whereas the accumulated solid wastes also include some polymers which are not decomposed by the action of microorganisms and are referred to as the non-biodegradable polymers, and accumulation of these wastes cause pollution and severe diseases.
+Most of us might have observed that whenever we dump household solid wastes at dumpsites, a part of the waste disappears after few days (biodegradable wastes) but some of the waste starts accumulating at the place (non-biodegradable wastes).
+The polymers which can decompose in a few days are decomposed by the action of microorganisms and are known as Biodegradable Polymers.
+The polymers which are not decomposed by the action of microorganisms and are referred to as non-biodegradable polymers.

 To control these diseases and infections, we have started using eco-friendly synthetic polymers.
 This kind of polymers consists of similar functional groups as that of the biopolymers.
 They can be synthetically made by adding molecules of ester, anhydride, and amide.
 These molecules form a linkage between other molecules.